ON THE MOVE

 We have a vast range of headphones appropriate for listening on the move.
 Whether its for daily commuting or longer traveling, you will find it here.

-TMA-2 HD Wireless is the ultimate listening experience.
+The ultimate listening experience.
 Highly detailed and precise sound representation, wirelessly transmitted in HD 24-bit quality, and ultra soft over-ear cushions with Alcantara and memory foam.

-TMA-2 Move Wireless has a balanced sound representation suitable for all genres.
-With high-end Bluetooth 5.0 audio transmission and 20-hour playback time it’s the ideal choice for wireless listening on-the-go or at home.
+Balanced sound representation suitable for all genres.
+With high-end Bluetooth 5.0 audio transmission and 20-hour playback time it's the ideal choice for wireless listening on-the-go or at home.

-TMA-2 All-round has a balanced sound representation suitable for all genres.
-With a slim and lightweight profile it’s the ideal choice for listening on-the-go or at home.
+Balanced sound representation suitable for all genres.
+With a slim and lightweight profile it's the ideal choice for listening on-the-go or at home.